Edward Luttwak: Career

 In 1987 Luttwak published Strategy: The Logic of War and Peace.
 According to Luttwak's publisher, Harvard University Press, the book has been widely acclaimed.
 Luttwak became known for his innovative ideas.
 He suggested, for example, that attempts by major powers to quell regional wars actually make conflicts more protracted.

-Luttwak went on to provide consulting services to multinational corporations and government agencies, including various branches of the U.S. government and the U.S. military.
+Luttwak went on to provide consulting services for many years to the Toyota Motor Corporation in Japan, till abruptly fired when he became an occasional consultant to Prime Minister Shinzo Abe (albeit with a Japan Foreign Ministry contract) from the start of his premiership till his retirement.
+At tines he also worked as a consultant for Northrop Corporation and government entities, including the State Department various branches of the U.S. armed forces.

 Luttwak has served on the editorial boards of Géopolitique (France), the Journal of Strategic Studies, The European Journal of International Affairs, and the Washington Quarterly.
-He speaks English, French, Hebrew, Italian, and Spanish, in addition to his native Romanian.
-In 1997, with three partners, he purchased 19,000 hectares of land in the Bolivian Amazon, where he set up a cattle ranch.
+He speaks English, French, Hebrew, Italian, and Spanish, in addition to rusty juvenile Hungarian and Romanian.
+In 1997, with three partners, he purchased 19,000 hectares of land in the far west of the Bolivian Amazon, where he raised cattle on the natural grassland between rainforest "islas", returning each year for the working season. cattle ranch.

 Luttwak was a lecturer in economics at the University of Bath from 1964 to 1966.
 In 2004 Luttwak was awarded an honorary doctorate degree (LLD) from the University of Bath.
 He has also received honorary degrees from a university in Arad, Romania and another from Timisoara's University as well as the University of Bucharest.
 His book The Grand Strategy of the Byzantine Empire was published in late 2009.

 Leon Wieseltier, who got to know Luttwak during the Reagan years, wrote: "Edward was this figure out of a Werner Herzog film.
 He was not some person who had read a bit of Tacitus and now worked at the Pentagon.
 He knew all the languages, the geographies, the cultures, the histories.
 He is the most bizarre humanist I have ever met."
-Luttwak has said that he has used Akira Kurosawa's film Seven Samurai to train men to fight in war, including villagers in El Salvador.

 Edward Luttwak holds an issue of Lotta Comunista, Italian Left Communist monthly.